 Roatan is the largest and most populous (approaching 90 thousand) of the Bay Islands as well as the most developed.
 Roatan has an International Airport and a thriving fishing fleet in French Harbor.
 Coxen Hole is the largest town on the island and the capital of the Bay Islands as well as our commercial center.
 Coxen Hole is also where the cruise ships dock, bringing millions of day visitors to the island every year.
 Oak Ridge is a town literally on the water, with most homes built on stilts and where everything moves by boat.
 Be sure to check out the Iguana farm near French Harbor where about 500 green iguanas roam freely protected from poaching.

-West End is still the laid back capitol of the islands, few activities involve wearing shoes, and even shirts are usually optional.
-West End was a happy little fishing village a mere 18 to 20 years back with nary a tourist in site.
-I don’t remember any cement buildings when I arrived 15 years back and there were less than a dozen trucks then.
-Whether what has happened to West End is good or bad will be left for future generations to debate.
+West End Village is still the laid back capitol of the islands, few activities involve wearing shoes, and even shirts are usually optional.
+West End Village was a happy little fishing village a mere 25 years back with nary a tourist in site.
+I don’t remember any cement buildings when I arrived 20 years back and there were less than a dozen trucks then.
+Whether what has happened to West End Village is good or bad will be left for future generations to debate.
 In the past very few years electricity has arrived.
 Telephones and cable TV were next and the construction has been non stop.
 West End today is a mixed bag of foreign and local owned business vying to serve your needs.
 A veritable Club Med full of activities, without the barb wire to keep customers from wandering off.